Amar-Sri-MS/FunTools/Generator/README.md

 # generator.py and Data Structure Specification

-The Fungible Generator an interface generator used to create boilerplate functions related to data and control plane requests and responses sent from the central cluster or host server and the F1.
-Generator describes data structures used to communicate between CC-Linux and F1, or between the F1 and server.
+The Fungible Generator is an interface generator used to create boilerplate functions related to data and control plane requests.
+The generator create the data structures used to communicate between CC-Linux and F1, or between the F1 and server.

 The Generator serves several purposes:
 * allows bit-accurate specification of how shared data structures are laid out in memory.
 * validates names and types.
 * creates valid C structures defining the shared data structures
-* packs variables that are bitfields and creates for efficiently accessing fields.
+* packs variables that are bitfields and creates macros for efficiently accessing fields.
-* creates uniform initialization and serialization routines.
+* creates uniform initialization, serialization, and byte-swapping macros or functions.
 * aware of conventions such as reserved fields (for unused variables).
-* generation of documentation for messages and sub-structures.
+* generates documentation for messages and sub-structures.

 Unlike other interface generators (rpcgen, protocol buffers, Thrift), the Generator is intended for data structures transferred via shared